UoMResearchIT/matlab-novice/episodes/04-plotting.md

 We will start by exploring the function `plot`.
 The most common usage is to provide two vectors, like `plot(X,Y)`.
-Lets start by plotting the the average (accross patients) inflammation over time.
+Lets start by plotting the average inflammation across patients over time.
 For the `Y` vector we can provide `per_day_mean`, and for the `X` vector we can simply use the day number, which we can generate as a range with `1:40`.